tango-controls/pytango/doc/client_api/group.rst

 Group member functions do not return the same as their DeviceProxy counterparts, but objects that contain them.
 This is:

-    - *write attribute* family returns PyTango.GroupReplyList
+    - *write attribute* family returns tango.GroupReplyList
-    - *read attribute* family returns PyTango.GroupAttrReplyList
+    - *read attribute* family returns tango.GroupAttrReplyList
-    - *command inout* family returns PyTango.GroupCmdReplyList
+    - *command inout* family returns tango.GroupCmdReplyList

 The Group*ReplyList objects are just list-like objects containing :class:`~tango.GroupReply`, :class:`~tango.GroupAttrReply` and